 Not too long, not too fast, not too much, not too little, not too easy, not too hard…

-Also, start with small goals that are attainable, before building up to much higher ones.
+Also, if you feel very intimidated, start with smaller personal goals that feel more attainable, before building up to higher ones.

 Read more: 4 reasons why you are failing at your goals

-When setting your goals, be very specific on what they are.
+When setting personal goals, be very specific on what they are.

 “Okay, but what’s a specific goal?”

 A specific goal is something that can be measured.

 For example, my personal goal is to go through 3 online courses in a month.

 I can measure this goal easily.

 It’s also a realistic goal because the number of courses is not too small and not too high for me.